What Happens When A Loved One Dies?

 - Will you want a funeral luncheon to be prepared here at St. Robert for you and your guests?
 About how many people do you expect for the Mass and luncheon (an estimate is fine).

 - Do you have any pictures that you would like included in the program the parish prepares.
 If so these can be e-mailed to the parish office or brought with you to the meeting with Fr.
-Len.
+Tony.

 - Father will want to hear stories about your loved one that he can incorporate into the homily at the funeral Mass.